-Many people are easily deluded that they can increase their muscles’ level by simply taking protein shakes.
+Many people are easily deluded that they can increase their muscles’ level by simply drinking whey protein without working out.
 Yep, the lure of protein is that strong.
-You would unlikely find someone who enjoys exhausting him/herself reaching the goal.
+You would be more likely to find someone who enjoys exhausting him/herself reaching their goal.
 Everybody wants to have a perfect body, while only a few enjoy the idea of sweating in the gym.

 You know, you take three shakes a day and see no results for a week, then you start taking four shakes a day, then five and so on.
 You and up consuming around 3,500 calories per day without burning any fats or calories.
 The daily standard for men is 2,000 calories per day, while women’s caloric requirement is 1,800 calories on a daily basis.
 If your caloric consumption level skyrockets to 3,500 per day, then don’t be surprised that you start gaining up to 3 pounds every month without working out.

 Kidneys’ main task is metabolizing excess protein.
 When you eat more than you need, the process of metabolism is slowing down.
 Your kidneys strain to process protein and fail to do it properly.
 As a result, you may end up having a lot of health problems ranging from kidney stones to cancer.
 Thus, before you add whey protein shakes or planning to make any radical change in your diet, you should consult your doctor.
 No need to turn your desire to build muscle mass into a one-way ticket to a hospital room.